Jacob Stallings Player Props: Marlins vs. Phillies

-Monday, Jacob Stallings and the Miami Marlins play the Philadelphia Phillies and Matt Strahm, with the first pitch at 6:40 PM ET.
+After going 0-for-3 in his last game, Jacob Stallings and the Miami Marlins take on the Philadelphia Phillies (who will start Aaron Nola) at 6:40 PM ET on Tuesday.

-He is back in action for the first time since April 10, when he went 0-for-3 against the Twins.
+In his last game he had a hitless showing (0-for-3) against the Phillies.

 Jacob Stallings Game Info & Props vs. the Phillies